qwattash/local-conf-mode/README.md

 The minor mode attempts to load local file for every buffer opened in a git repo.
 Other vcs may be supported as well in the future.
+This was primarily designed to add project-related skeletons and templates but may be used for other purposes as well.

 # Installation
 Just enable the mode in your .emacs or wherever you prefer